Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Experimental Results

 In this section, we assess the performance improvements of proposed modules by conducting a series of experiments.
 These experiments use the Cityscapes and blender PASCAL VOC 2012 datasets, each with 1/8 of the data labeled.
 We utilize DeepLabV3+ with ResNet50 for all experiments.

 \textbf{Ablation Studies.} Table \ref{module} presents the contributions of each module within our framework.
 Each module contributes significantly to enhancing semi-supervised semantic segmentation performance.
 Initially, the baseline $\mathcal{L}_{s}$, which is trained solely on labeled data, achieves a certain mIoU score.
 Then, we adopt the traditional mean-teacher architecture to introduce unlabeled data $\mathcal{L}_{u}$ and improve the performance of the model.
 However, the introduction of the dual mean teacher architecture (DM) individually boosts the mIoU to 73.37\% for Cityscapes and 73.92\% for PASCAL VOC 2012, indicating improvements of 6.63\% and 7.09\%, respectively.

-Furthermore, incorporating the pixel selection strategy (PS) and dual contrastive learning (DCL) modules leads to additional performance gains.
-The PS and DCL modules surpass the baseline by 7.22\% and 7.45\%, respectively, for Cityscapes and by 8.04\% and 7.43\%, respectively, for PASCAL VOC 2012.
+Furthermore, incorporating the pixel selection strategy (PS) and anchor contrastive learning (ACL) modules leads to additional performance gains.
+The PS and ACL modules surpass the baseline by 7.22\% and 7.45\%, respectively, for Cityscapes and by 8.04\% and 7.43\%, respectively, for PASCAL VOC 2012.
 Upon integrating these modules, the overall performance escalates, reaching 75.14\% for Cityscapes and 75.49\% for PASCAL VOC 2012.
-This comprehensive analysis underscores the effectiveness of the dual mean teacher architecture, pixel selection strategy, and dual contrastive learning in enhancing semi-supervised semantic segmentation.
+This comprehensive analysis underscores the effectiveness of the dual mean teacher architecture, pixel selection strategy, and anchor contrastive learning in enhancing semi-supervised semantic segmentation.

-{\textbf{Effect of Pixel Selection Strategy.} As shown in Table \ref{pseudo}, when all the settings are the same, selecting consistent and highly mismatched pseudo-labels yields the best performance.
-This finding indicates that highly mismatched pseudo-labels have a high probability of being correct once a prediction is made due to their difficulty in learning.
-In addition, because the two modules are different, if they are consistent on a pixel, there is a high probability that they will be correct. }